-The number of people with allergies is indeed increasing, with more and more being oversensitive to e.g. perfume, various foods and chemicals.
+The number of people with allergies is indeed increasing and in need of allergy shots columbus ga, with more and more being oversensitive to e.g. perfume, various foods and chemicals.
 One of the main theories is the “hygiene hypothesis”, which suggests that children’s immune systems are not trained enough today due to fewer germs everywhere.

 Other research states that the increase in allergy and asthma could be related to an increase in obesity, raise in use of antibiotics, or even vitamin D deficiency.

 However, a fifth contender could be contributing to the increase in allergies as well: Impure medicine.

 A vast part of today’s medicine, and therefore perhaps also the ones you take, are based on proteins.
 Proteins can be produced to take on desired forms and functions.
 In that way, medicine is becoming more and more targeted, since it can be custom-made to treat only the tissue/organ that needs it.